 A fertility treatment, such as an IVF-treatment, usually takes a couple of weeks, and is known as a treatment cycle.
-An IVF treatment can be either in the form of a so-called fresh treatment cycle or by transfer of frozen/thawed embryos.
-In 2020, for the first time, more cycles were performed as frozen-thawed cycles as compared to fresh cycles.
+An IVF treatment can be either a so-called fresh treatment cycle or by transfer of frozen/thawed embryos.
+In recent years more cycles are performed as frozen-thawed cycles as compared to fresh cycles.
 In about half of all fresh cycles, the method of fertilization is standard IVF (ST. IVF), and in the other half ICSI.